wildflower1227/wildflower1227/README.md

 Hi 👋 My name is Lena
 =====================

-I am doing an apprenticeship as a Software Engineer, in the field of ITSec, full time.
-Besides composing music and playing video games, I like to code and study Cybersecurity in my free time.
+I am a software dev in IT-Sec.
+Besides composing music and playing video games, I like to code and go to the gym in my free time.
 My first programming language was Java.

 * 🌍  I'm based in Earth for now
-* 🧠  I'm learning Django
+* 🧠  I'm learning too much haha: Dart, Python, C#, Java and many more
 * ⚡  I'm secretly Spiderman ... don't tell anyone

 ### Skills